CStavnes1/quizgame/README.md

 7. You must have an internet connection to be able to sign in to the app.
 This application relies on a Google account for sign-in and session management.

 # Use
-This application is intended to be used as a digital scorecard and match history/stat tracker for players of the University of Minnesota Les Bolstad Golf Course.
+This application is intended to be used as a fun interactive trivia game.
 Users will log in and see their statistics based on their previous matches.
 They can start a new game, and enter their score data hole-by-hole, as they play.
 After a match is completed, users can visit the history page to see a condensed scorecard view of each of their previous matches.

 # Features
 Home Page